adarsh0714/bookstore-4/README.md

 $> react-native init BookStore

-2. replace package.json and app.js in BookStore with the one in BookStore-4
+2. Replace the files package.json and app.js in BookStore with the one in BookStore-4
-3. Move components,services folder from BookStore-4 to BookStore
+3. Move components,services folders from BookStore-4 to BookStore
 4. Add the following lines in BookStore/ios/BookStore/info.plist at the end,

 <key>UIAppFonts</key>